-Home remodeling, that is.
-The design process tends to be very exciting and pleasurable throughout.
-There’s almost always some jitters as we gingerly make our way through final pricing.
+Home remodeling, can be a bit of an emotional roller coaster even when all goes according to plan.
+We get that.
+The design process is exciting and gets the creative juices flowing.
+The jitters set in as we gingerly make our way through final pricing and finalizing the construction contract.
 Then comes a big surge of relief and renewed excitement when we arrive on day one to prepare the site for demolition and construction.

-You wouldn’t expect this but some of the most exciting moments take place once construction is under way.
+You wouldn’t expect this but some of the most exciting moments in a home remodeling project take place once construction is under way.
 This is particularly so, when the program calls for major additions or whole house renovations.
 These can be huge and complex–there is a lot of change and a lot of anticipation bundled up with them.

-There is no denying that there are highs and lows during the process.
+There is no denying that there are highs and lows during the home remodeling process.
 It’s a bit different for each person.
-Most people experience some dip in the excitement level at transition phases in the construction.
+Most people experience some dip in the excitement level at transition phases of construction.
 For example, when we proceed from the exhilarating open space of rough framing to the close in phase with drywall.
 The beginning of that next stage in the process can make rooms feels small and painfully bare.